-A: Each participant will submit his or her own independent entry under his or her call sign.
+A: Each participant will submit their independent entry under their own call sign (NOT the call sign the club is using.)
 ARRL will calculate the aggregate score based upon the club name entered on the official Field Day entry form via the web applet (preferred method) or on the paper Field Day entry form.
 In order for results to be tabulated correctly, all club participants must enter the club's official name exactly the same, avoiding abbreviations or acronyms.
 This is important!